-The three most common FLSA lawsuits are:
+Three of the most common FLSA lawsuits are:

-- Misclassification Cases: Employee claims that the employer improperly classified him/her as exempt from the FLSA, or an independent contractor.
+- Misclassification cases: Employee claims that the employer improperly classified him/her as exempt from the FLSA, or an independent contractor.

-- Off-the-clock Cases: Employee claims that the employer did not pay him for all overtime hours worked.
+- Off-the-clock cases: Employee claims that the employer did not pay him for all overtime hours worked.

-- Tip-Pool Cases: “Tipped” employees claim that they are forced to share tips with non-tipped employees.
+- Tip-pool cases: “Tipped” employees claim that they are forced to share tips with non-tipped employees.

 There are three classes of employees that may be exempt from the requirements of the FLSA: executive employees, administrative employees and highly compensated employees.
 Administratively and executively exempt employees must earn a minimum of $23,660 annual salary and must have primary duties which require the exercise of discretion and independent judgment.
 These types of employees are engaged in the general operation of the business, as opposed to production or manual labor.
 Highly compensated employees are those whose annual compensation is at least $100,000 (including at least $455 per week in salary) and who regularly perform one or more of the exempt duties of an executive, administrative or professional employee.